Division of Real Estate

-If you wish to have printed materials to reference during the meeting, you may access these documents through the Meetings and Workshops link found in the left-hand column of this web page.
+If you wish to have printed materials to reference during the meeting, you may access these documents through the Meetings and Workshops link.
 You may access and print all publicly available materials as early as 7 days before the date of the meeting.
 We appreciate your understanding as the department endeavors to minimize paper usage in all our business practices.

 As of February 2012, the Division of Real Estate will be able to live stream the meetings.
 The link can be found on the same page as the meeting materials above.
 The streaming is not recorded and it has limited space at this time.
 If you are unable to access the meeting, please try again later as access may become available during the day.
 If you have connected to the live stream and no longer wish to view the meeting in progress, please be sure to disconnect to allow others to access the live stream.